AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 The last step is to protect your PDF to prevent unauthorized changes.
 Secure a PDF as follows:

 1. Open **[!UICONTROL Document Properties]** (*Ctrl + D* on Windows or *Cmd + D* on Mac) and select the **[!UICONTROL Security]** tab.
-1. Check **[!UICONTRL Printing editing and printing of the document.
+1. Check **[!UICONTROL Printing editing and printing of the document.
 A password will be required in order to change these settings.]**
 1. Under **[!UICONTROL Changes Allowed:]** select **[!UICONTROL None]**.
 1. Check **[!UICONTROL Enable text access for screen reader devices for the visually impaired.]**
 1. Enter and confirm a strong password.